Han Ji-pyeong: Reception

-The drama Start-Up received mixed reviews, with some naming it the best Korean drama of 2020, but others criticizing it for questionable plot holes, a loose narrative, and on how it didn't reflect the reality of startup industry.
-However, Han Ji-pyeong received largely positive reviews from critics and viewers alike.
-Seo Jae-hyun from Newsen stated that Kim Seon-ho is the only redeeming aspect of the flawed Start-Up.
-Kim Jae-ha of Teen Vogue remarked that the second male lead, Kim Seon-ho, "is so charismatic" that his storyline often overshadows that of the lead.
-This sentiment was echoed by Kharisma Shetty of GQ India, noting that Kim's "brilliant performance" as Han Ji-pyeong stole the show, stating that despite being a second lead, Ji-pyeong felt more like "the main character".
-In another article, GQ India also praised Ji-pyeong's fashion sense.
-The character continues to appear on lists of notable K-drama figures subsequent to the series' run.
+The portrayal by Kim Seon-ho was frequently cited as a primary factor in the character's success.
+Seok Jae-hyun of Newsen argued that Kim was the only redeeming aspect of the flawed Start-Up.
+Kim Jae-ha of Teen Vogue observed that the second male lead, Kim, "is so charismatic" that his storyline often overshadows that of the lead.
+Kharisma Shetty of GQ India echoed this, saying Kim's "brilliant performance as Han Ji-pyeong stole the show" and, though a second lead, he felt "more like the main character."
+Writing for Entermedia, novelist Park Saeng-gang commended Kim's versatility, specifically noting his comedic timing and comparing his fluid delivery to a "sweet latte."